The Best in Tanzania

 Harrison Mremi

 Harrison worked as a Land Rover mechanic for years before graduating to the position of head guide.
 He has been a guide now for 13 years.
-His willingness to teach and enthusiasm for Tanzania enriches our travelers’ safaris from start to finish.
+His willingness to teach and his enthusiasm for Tanzania enriches our travelers’ safaris from start to finish.

 “Harrison Mremi did an outstanding job on our safari.
 He is very knowledgeable and has a wonderful spirit and works very hard to make everything the best.
 I have learned so much from him.”